-- Lewy Body Dementia (LBD) is the second leading cause of neurodegenerative dementia after Alzheimer’s
+- Lewy Body Dementia (LBD) is one of the most common forms of dementia after Alzheimer’s disease.

-- LBD is caused by the development of abnormal clumps of proteins in the cortex of the brain
+- LBD is associated with the development of abnormal clumps of proteins in the cortex of the brain.

-- As LBD progresses, LBD patients will share many of the same problems as Alzheimer’s patients have such as memory loss or depth perception
+- As LBD progresses, LBD will show many of the same problems as Alzheimer’s, including memory loss.

-Although Lewy Body Dementia (LBD) occurs far more commonly than people think, it is not for many people as familiar a dementia as Alzheimer’s Disease, Parkinson’s, or even vascular dementia, yet LBD it is the second (some sources say the third) leading cause of neurodegenerative dementia after Alzheimer’s.
+Although Lewy Body Dementia (LBD) occurs far more commonly than people think, it is not for many people as familiar to people as Alzheimer’s Disease, Parkinson’s, or even vascular dementia.
+The disease was in the national spotlight briefly after it was revealed that comedian Robin Williams suffered from LBD before his death.

 In the early 1900s, Friederich H. Lewy, a German scientist who was researching Parkinson’s disease, discovered abnormal protein deposits that disrupt the brain’s normal functioning.
 These abnormal protein deposits eventually became known as Lewy bodies, though the name wasn’t accepted until after Lewy’s death.

 While abnormal clumps of proteins in the brain are thought to be the cause –or at least a significant symptom– of several types of dementia, the type of protein involved in LBD is different, as is the part of the brain that is first affected.
-When these clumps develop in the cortex of the brain, LBD develops.
+When these clumps, or Lewy bodies, develop in the brain cells, LBD develops.

 There are times when abnormal brain changes occur in different parts of the brain simultaneously, which can cause LBD as well as Alzheimer’s or vascular dementia.
 As previously noted, a combination of different types of dementia is generally referred to as Mixed Dementia.

-LBD symptoms can start as memory loss and thinking problems that are common in Alzheimer’s, but people with LBD are more likely than people with Alzheimer’s to have the first noticeable symptoms present as:
+LBD symptoms can look similar to patterns of cognitive decline that are common in Alzheimer’s, but people with LBD are more likely than people with Alzheimer’s to have these early symptoms: